ArmaForces/Missions/COOP/co_34_quick-purge.regero/README.md

 3. Do 5 more things while looking for intel on Very Important Dude
    1. Steal Radar Data
    2. Burn Weed
-   3. 3
+   3. Interrogate Priest
-   4. 4
-   5. 5
+   4. Beat up tank factory manager
+   5. Kill Takistani oficer on checkpoint
-4. Capture Very Important Dude
+4. Arrest Very Important Dude
 5. Escape the island using C-17s

 ### Execution

-TODO
+See briefing section.

+After securing the airfield, there's no particular order in which tasks should be completed.

+Keep in mind that you're here to complete the tasks, not kill all the bad guys.
+Focus solely on them and don't try to clear everything.

 ## Assets